csmcallister/beular/README.md

 # BEULAR

-Binarization of End User License Agreement Regression (BEULAR) - a Python Flask application that provides a UI for supervised machine learning models that can identify problematic clauses in End User License Agreements.
+Binarization of End User License Agreement Recommendations (BEULAR) - a Python Flask application that provides a UI for supervised machine learning models that can identify problematic clauses in End User License Agreements.
+Models come pre-packaged, but the config can be updated to use a REST API deployed on AWS (see [this project](https://github.com/csmcallister/beular-api) for details).

 ## Getting Started